linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

   link: https://github.com/nasanos
 ---

 The Silver Searcher is a command-line tool for searching code.
-It is similar to the well-known `ack` command, but tremendously improves on performance and adds support for `.*ignore` files.

-In this guide, learn more about Silver Searcher and how to install and get started using it on your Linux system.
+It is similar to the well-known `ack` command, but improves on performance and adds support for `.*ignore` files.
+In this guide, you learn more about Silver Searcher and how to install and get started using it on your Linux system.

 ## Before You Begin